Psypher9/connect-csharp-sdk/docs/TransactionsApi.md

 ListRefunds

 Lists refunds for one of a business's locations.
+In addition to full or partial tender refunds processed through Square APIs, refunds may result from itemized returns or exchanges through Square's Point of Sale applications.
 Refunds with a `status` of `PENDING` are not currently included in this endpoint's response.
 Max results per [page](#paginatingresults): 50

 ### Example
 ```csharp